Estuary

 • Ingestion: Connects data sources to data warehouse and other components of the stack.
 You can think of this as the “EL” in “ELT.”

-• Popular options: Fivetran, Airbyte, Meltano
+• Other options: Airbyte and Meltano

 • Transformation: Apply queries, joins, and similar modifications to raw data.
 This creates a user-friendly version of your data that’s ready to be operationalized, or leveraged.
 Sometimes, this functionality is included in your ingestion system, but it helps to have another environment for exploratory analysis.